The Emergency Management Department of the City of Los Angeles has designated

 the Auxiliary Communications Service agreement with the State Office of

-Emergency Services.
-The LAFD ACS is the RACES organization for the City
+for the City of Los Angeles and is the RACES organization for the City

 of Los Angeles.

-The LAFD administration has authorized the Auxiliary Communications
+The LAFD administration has authorized the Auxiliary

-to facilitate auxiliary communications during brush fires
+auxiliary communications during earthquakes, brush fires, power outages,

 and other disasters.